hypercore-one/sig-syrius/README.md

 - Core wallet UX and UI.
 - Transaction, account, and key management.
 - Cross-platform builds and CI/CD processes.
 - Security, encryption, and integration with the Dart SDK.
+- Unit, widget, and integration tests; test infra and coverage targets.
 - Documentation and contributor onboarding.

 **Out of scope:**